Application for a Grant

 Tools for research and related activities

-For tools for research and related activities, select “Other expenses” and specify "Tools."
+For tools for research and related activities, select "Other expenses" and specify "Tools."
 You must combine all requested expenses related to tools (i.e., for software, equipment and professional and technical services) into this category.
+You must then elaborate on these items in the Budget Justification section.
 Consult SSHRC’s Guidelines for Support of Tools for Research and Related Activities for more information on social sciences and humanities tools.
+Projects whose primary objective is the digitization of a collection or the creation of a database are not eligible for funding.

-List the host institution/organization and all partner organizations and other contributors (e.g., individuals, not-for-profit organizations, philanthropic foundations, private sector organizations) that are providing cash and/or in-kind contributions for the proposal.
+List the host institution/organization and any other contributors (e.g., individuals, not-for-profit organizations, philanthropic foundations, private sector organizations) that are providing cash and/or in-kind contributions for the proposal.
 You must also indicate whether or not these funds have been confirmed.
-Where applicable, include:

-If you have received, from a single funding source, more than one contribution of the same type (i.e., cash or in-kind) and a same confirmation status, you must combine these contributions into one entry (e.g., two $20,000 confirmed cash contributions from a university become one confirmed $40,000 cash contribution).
-Enter amounts rounded to the nearest dollar without spaces or commas (e.g., 40000).
-For blank entries, leave the "0" value.
+If you have received, from a single funding source, more than one contribution of the same type (i.e., cash or in-kind) and same confirmation status, you must combine these into one entry (e.g., two confirmed $20,000 cash contributions from a university become one confirmed $40,000 cash contribution).
+Enter amounts rounded off to the nearest dollar without spaces or commas (e.g., 40000).
+For blank entries, leave in the "0" value.
 When entering an amount, highlight the "0" in the box provided and type the dollar value.

 Note: All contributions must be indicated in Canadian currency.